Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: Particle—hole Continuum

 This argument is consistent with the analytical results in Sec.(~\ref{sec:chi}).
 The direct terms of Eq. (\ref{eq:chi_direct}), which correspond to the intra-band PHC, still preserve the same scaling in $q$ as in non-interacting systems.
 Only the cross terms of Eq. (\ref{eq:chi_cross}) correspond to the inter-band PHC that has a different scaling in $q$.
 Consequently, we identify the non-rigidity of the Hubbard bands---rather than the degeneracy of the HK ground state---as the root cause of the hot spot in the spectral function along the $\omega$ axis.

-Nevertheless, inter-band transitions are also prohibited at strictly $q=0$ in the HK model.
-This obtains because it is impossible to excite an electron from a singly-occupied state to a doubly-occupied state at exactly the same $k$-point in momentum space, without either increasing the total particle number by one or involving another electron, thereby turning it into a many-body process.
+Nevertheless, inter-band transitions are also prohibited at strictly $q=0$ in the HK model because it is impossible to excite an electron from a singly-occupied state to a doubly-occupied state at exactly the same $k$-point in momentum space, without either increasing the total particle number by one or involving another electron, thereby turning it into a many-body process.
 This observation is consistent with the behavior of the double-commutator at $q=0$, where the second and third terms in Eq. (\ref{eq:HK_dc}) are no longer factorizable and thus would cancel with the first term.
-As a result, the additional contributions from $H_{\text{I,bHK}}$ vanish.
 This results in the aforementioned discontinuity in the HK model at $q=0$, which will be explored in detail in the sec.(\ref{sec:current}).